LukeZyster/LukeZyster/README.md

 </div>
 <div>
   Projects:
   1) Student App - This app allowed admin and students to log in to an app and each would get directed to either an admin or student UI.
-The app also had a marketplace function which allowed students to buy products off the app.
+The app also had a marketplace function which allowed students to buy products off the app.<br>
   2) Checkers 60/60 app redesign - This was a project where we took the existing checkers app and analyzed it to find all it shortcomings.
-We added new fixtures to the design that were more user friendly and more efficient.
+We added new fixtures to the design that were more user friendly and more efficient.<br>

 </div>
 <div>
-  Mock interview & CV:
+  Mock interview & CV:<br>
-  This is a link to my Mock Interview: https://youtu.be/OrggPRaTJNM This is a link to my CV:
+  This is a link to my Mock Interview: https://youtu.be/OrggPRaTJNM<br>
+  This is a link to my CV:

 </div>